TosbackCgusBridge-Bot/CGUs-versions/Agame/Privacy Policy.md

 Almost done...
 Close We need some additional info.

-Hey, do we already know each other?
+Hey , do we already know each other?
-If you already have a agame.com account, we can link it to youraccount!
+If you already have a agame.com account, we can link it to your account!

 What name do you wat to represent you here?
 To protect your privacy, do not include your
 real name in your username.
 Your username must be at least 3 characters.
 Sorry, you can't use that.
 Pick something else.
 Your username may only use letters, numbers, hyphens, and underscores.
 Sorry, this username's already taken!
 But these aren't: We'll keep this private!
 This is not a valid e-mail address.
 Please try again We already know this email..
 Please supply your password so we can link your account.
 Please enter your password so we can link your account Your password was incorrect, please try again.
 Birthdate MonthJanuaryFebruaryMarchAprilMayJuneJulyAugustSeptemberOctoberNovemberDecemberDayYearWhen were you born?
 This is not a valid date of birth.
 Please try again Gender Boy Girl

-I have read and agree to thePrivacy PolicyandTerms of Useof Agame.com
+I have read and agree to the Privacy Policy and Terms of Use of Agame.com

 Play Now!